hurairaali/alpha-AGI/docs/help-feature-livefile.md

     - LiveFile connections **do not persist across sessions**.
     - After reloading the page, you will need to re-pair your files.
   - **Saving Overwrites:**
-    - Saving changes in big-AGI will **overwrite the entire file**.
+    - Saving changes in alpha-AGI will **overwrite the entire file**.
     - Use external tools for version control or incremental backups.

 ---

 ## Enabling LiveFile

-LiveFile can be enabled automatically or manually in your Big-AGI workflow.
+LiveFile can be enabled automatically or manually in your Alpha-AGI workflow.

 ### Automatic Pairing